barryllium/WWDC-session-notes/2024/Keynote.md

     * Rewrite
         * Gives you different versions of what you've written so you can choose what you prefer
         * Suggestions shown inline
-        * Can change the tone of text to make it more friendly, professionaly, or concise
+        * Can change the tone of text to make it more friendly, professionally, or concise
         * Can even rewrite as poetry
     * Proofread
         * Helps with grammar, word choice, and sentence structure